stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 the first thing we will typically do is to try and create a file handle (of type `System.File.File` by calling `fileOpen`).

-Here is a program for counting all empty lines in a file:
+Here is a program for counting all empty lines in a Unix/Linux-file:

 ```idris
 covering